MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/attack-simulation-training-training-campaigns.md

   - **Search for users or groups**: If you click in the ![Search for users or groups icon.](../../media/m365-cc-sc-search-icon.png) **Search** box and do one of the following actions, the **Filter users by categories** options on the **Add users** flyout are replaced by a **User list** section:
     - Type three or more characters and then press the ENTER key.
 Any users or group names that contain those characters are shown in the **User list** section by **Name** and **Email**.
-    - Type less than three characters or no characters and then press the ENTER key.
+    - Type fewer than three characters or no characters and then press the ENTER key.
 No users are shown in the **User list** section, but you can type three or more characters in the **Search** box to search for users and groups.

     The number of results appears in the **Selected (0/x) users** label.